My Playground of Experiments.

 First Global Challenge

 In 2022 and 2024, I represented Lithuania with my team in the First Global Challenge.
 This was my first competition, where I not only gained hands-on robotics experience but also learned how to direct and produce a promotional video for our team.
-In 2022, together with my buddy Matas, we built a robot that became world champion in Geneva.
+In 2022, together with my buddy Matas, we built a robot that became world champion in Geneva, Switzerland and secured 25th place in 2024 out of 190 countries.